enkidevs/curriculum/lua/lua-core/events-in-lua/README.md

-name: What's Big-O?
+name: Events

-description: Learn how to evaluate code efficiency
+description: Learn what events are and how to use them.

 aspects:
   - introduction